 Because it is one of the most popular cities to visit in Andalucía and home to one of the most visited monuments in all of Spain, there are numerous accommodation options in Granada.
 If you’re wondering where to stay in the city, take a look at these recommendations:

-Hotel Rosa D’oro — Located in the heart of Granada along the tranquil River Darro, this is a great place to make your base in the city.
+Hotel Rosa D’oro – Located in the heart of Granada along the tranquil River Darro, this is a great place to make your base in the city.
 It is located within easy walking distance of all of Granada’s main attractions, have a range of comfortable rooms available, and breakfast is included in the room rate.
-Click here to see their latest prices

 Not quite what you’re looking for?
 Click here to browse more Granada hotels!

 Cordoba, though certainly a popular stop on any Andalucía itinerary, is often treated solely as a day trip rather than a worthy destination all in its own.
-However, Cordoba has a lot more to offer than just its iconic Catedral-Mezquita and it is a definite contender of where to visit if you’re struggling to choose between Seville, Granada or Cordoba.
+However, Cordoba has a lot more to offer than just its iconic Catedral-Mezquita and it is a definite contender of where to visit if you’re struggling to choose between Seville, Granada and Cordoba.

 Cordoba is a relatively populated, mid-sized city home to over 300,000 people in Spain and, therefore, is fairly well-connected to other areas of the country.
 There are numerous direct buses and trains from most major cities in Spain including Madrid, Barcelona, and Valencia (most of which terminate in Seville).